hazeycode/clulz/README.md

-# clulZ
+# clulz
 A work-in-progress **c**ommand-**l**ine **u**tility **l**ibrary for [**Z**ig](https://ziglang.org/) programs.

-Provides a semi-declarative, allocation-free API for building CLI programs.
+Provides a semi-declarative, zero-allocation API for building CLI programs.

 __NOTE__: Blocked by comptime bugs in Zig stage 1.
 Looking for a temporary workaround for compiler crash when multiple args are specified in `CommandDescriptors`.